lbowles/Personal-Website-V2/portfolio/src/posts/status-of-onset-carbon.md

 Now I do believe there is a strong use-case for these initiatives in combating climate change, the water is just murky when they are represented in the form of C02 credits that are then used to “offset” emissions.
 These mechanisms mainly support the prevention of future emissions being generated which is good, but with the current amount of excess C02 in our atmosphere we are in dire need are carbon removal.
 Also, the sheer quantity of these credits makes their cost very low, and in the current setup, it allows large corporations to “offset” their emissions at a fraction of the price compared to changing their process to reduce their carbon footprint.
 This leads to the whole greenwashing situation commonly associated with carbon credits.

 The way these credits are certified by verification bodies such as Verra and The Gold Standard has stirred up certain controversies, but it’s a bit outside my domain of expertise to give a strong standpoint on that yet.
 In short, there is a range of verification methods with varying accuracy, producing low-quality to high-quality credits.
-However there are some promising new technologies being used in the verification and standardization of these projects that can help enhance their quality.
+However there are some promising new technologies being used in the verification and standardisation of these projects that can help enhance their quality.
 For example, satellite imagery can be used to monitor reforestation projects and track changes in forest cover over time.
 This can help ensure that carbon credits are only issued for projects that are actually reducing emissions and that the credits are accurately quantified.
 There is yet another opportunity for blockchain technology to be used in verifiably storing this sensing data or even allowing real-time credit issuance.

 ![offsetStorefront](/img/posts/Status-Of-Onset/satellite.png)

 I do think this topic is being discussed more, and there does seem to be a change in sentiment within the industry as we see a greater number of removal projects getting approved.
-It just takes a while for these new projects to come to fruition and be realized as credits.
+It just takes a while for these new projects to come to fruition and be realised as credits.
 Just think how long it takes for an entire forest to grow.

-## Viability and realizations
+## Viability and realisations

 Startups are hard, and as expected we did run into a few more unplanned challenges, but where’s the fun if there are no problems to solve?